Leaked draft shows US court set to strike down abortion rights: Politico

 The nine-member court, dominated by conservatives following the nomination of three justices by former president Donald Trump, is expected to issue a decision in the Mississippi case by June.

+Politico, citing a person familiar with the court's deliberations, said four other conservative justices -- Clarence Thomas, Neil Gorsuch, Brett Kavanaugh and Amy Coney Barrett -- had voted with Alito, the author of the first draft of the majority opinion.

+It said the three liberal justices on the court were working on a dissent and it was unknown how Chief Justice John Roberts would ultimately vote.

-Politico stressed that the document it obtained is a draft and opinions could change until then.
+Politico stressed that the document it obtained is a draft and justices do sometimes change their votes before a final ruling.

+The leak of the draft opinion is extraordinary while a case is still being decided.
+Politico said it was the first time in modern history that a draft opinion had been disclosed publicly.

+Asked about the draft being circulated, a Supreme Court spokeswoman said: "The Court has no comment."

 The Guttmacher Institute, a pro-choice research group, has said that 26 states are "certain or likely" to ban abortion if the Roe is overturned.